Izchomatik/RevitPluginKit/RevitPluginKit/articles/newPluginBasics.md

-# The basics of creating new plug-ins
+# The basics of creating new plugins

 ## Description